-Extreme social inequalities are a central, historically persistent, and socio-politically formative systemic feature and source of manifold conflicts in Latin America.
-They have increasingly become the focus of research and politics in recent years, especially with respect to social policies on poverty relief and transnational entanglements.
-Increasingly, however, it is understood that inequalities also hinder economic growth, social development, and socio-environmental adaptation.
+Extreme social inequality is a central, historically persistent, and socio-politically formative systemic feature and source of manifold conflicts in Latin America.
+It has increasingly become the focus of research and politics in regards to social policies on poverty relief, transnational entanglements, as well as its effect on economic growth, social development, and socio-environmental adaptation.
 Three key issues are at the core of this interdisciplinary research group:

-The focus here is aimed at the exploration of the paradoxical situation that in Latin America extreme inequalities within societies are perceived as problematic, yet, this realization remains without achieving a political mandate for consistent or lasting reduction of inequality.
-The subjective and collective perceptions of social inequalities need to be captured along the axis of class, race, and gender with their associated social and cultural strategies of legitimization, adaptation, coping, scandalization and / or how they are overcome.
+This focus aims to explore the paradoxical situation found in Latin America where extreme inequalities within societies are perceived as problematic and yet, this realization has failed to lead to any political mandate for a consistent or lasting reduction of inequality.
+The subjective and collective perceptions of social inequalities need to be analyzed along the lines of class, race, and gender, along with their attendant social and cultural strategies to address these inequalities through legitimization, adaptation, coping, scandalization and dismantlement.

 b) Social inequalities and Elites

 This focus examines the role social elites play in the historical persistence of social inequalities and power asymmetries.
 It will attempt to explain how elites may provide incentives for, but also hinder or even prevent social change that supports redistribution – even in times of crisis.
 At the same time, this research focus will explore the habitual patterns and interpretations of social inequalities that lead elites to discourage policies that promote greater social cohesion and internal market development, even if these policies lead to an increase in their own expected earnings.